defensibleltd/defensible_landing/landing/content/beyond_part_3.md

 </div>

 <center><strong>Note:</strong> The above diagram is a simple mapping related to the OODA loop.
 It is designed to do one thing quickly, see
-where your comfort level lies with regard to trusting people, process, and technology.</center>
+where your comfort level lies with regard to the trust of people, process, and technology.</center>

 ---